AliKhaled11/AliKhaled11/README.md

 - 👋 Hi, I’m @AliKhaled11
-- 👀 I’m interested in programming
+- 👀 I’m interested in data, ML and AI.
 - 🌱 I’m currently learning programming, data analytics, python, tableau
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis projects.
-- 📫 How to reach me my email is egyptiandude111@gmail.com
+- 📫 How to reach me my email is khaledhod11@gmail.com

 <!---
 AliKhaled11/AliKhaled11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.